fullstorydev/fullstory-segment-middleware-android/README.md

 If your app supports login/logout, then you need to anonymize logged in users when they log out by calling `Analytics.reset` to clear Segment cache and anonymize this user.
 Make sure you set the correct segment tag when initializing FullStoryMiddleware.
 See implementation details below.

-Alternatively, you can manually call `FS.anonymize` after Analytics.reset, see below section "Client side integration - Manual" for more information
+Alternatively, you can manually call `FS.anonymize` after Analytics.reset, see below section "Manual Client-side integration" for more information

 <br />